How to secure the right international distributor

 An international distributor is your local ‘middle man’.
 You should be able to rely on them whole-heartedly to buy, distribute and warehouse your products.
 With their help, you’ll be able to access and grow in global markets while avoiding logistics problems and risk.
 In fact, the right distributor can be a game-changer when it comes to exporting somewhere new.

 Membership bodies and major banks can be a great source of information

 Don’t rely on contacts or friends of friends, even for advice, when looking for an international distributor.
 Instead, conduct research through professional organisations including trade associations in your sector, chambers of commerce, and membership bodies.
 Major banks also have trade teams that may be able to help.
-Trade fairs and exhibitions in your target country may also provide strong leads.
+Trade fairs and exhibitions in your target country/territory may also provide strong leads.

 Check their geographical coverage and financial security

 As you weigh up potential distributors, remember you’re looking for someone who has proven experience in your target market.
 Check that they have the geographical coverage you need, are well-established, and that your product line fits with the other lines they sell.
 Look at how their sales teams work and how they’re incentivised.
 It’s also crucial to check their financial security.

 Successful exporters think beyond mere market entry and initial quick sales.
 Seek distributors with the right fit in terms of business strategy and investment to create solid foundations that will underpin your business’ development abroad.

 Getting legal advice

 Find a lawyer who has experience in your chosen country/territory